Sarahabidar/Sarahabidar/README.md

 I'm a new web developer who is passionate about learning to code.
 I enjoy building user-friendly and responsive websites and applications.

 ## More about me
-- I’m currently learning Web Development BootCamp.
+- I’m junior Web Development.
 - I love sports and being outdoors in nature